Vis4Sense/student-projects/2023-2024/readme.md

 Hongye
 1. progress
-   - The web side of system MVP is workable, upload the source code to a dedicate repository: [repository link](https://github.com/huyhi/chat-academic-vis)
+   - The web site of system MVP is workable, upload the source code to a dedicate repository: [repository link](https://github.com/huyhi/chat-academic-vis)
 2. questions
 3. next step
-   - More styling, refining and interaction work with the web client.
+   - Develop the system based on the [vitality](https://github.com/vitality-vis), add the dialog and upload paper functionality.
    - Prepare and think for user feedback study and final paper work

 Ziyue